Section Security Policy is where you may set further restrictions on the security policy for your contact center.

 Disable inactive accounts after

-This parameter allows you to specify after how many days inactive user accounts will be disabled; an inactive account is defined as an account not currently in use.
+This parameter allows you to specify after how many days inactive user accounts will be disabled.
 To comply with the PCI DSS security standard, set this parameter to no more than 90 days.

 Exceptions, these user accounts will not be disabled on inactivity

 This parameter allows you to define the Contact Center Administrator application users that will be exempt from being disabled on inactivity.
 Note that API users will no longer be disabled due to inactivity (i.e., API usage now counts as account activity).